EngineersBox/VVSFS/report.md

 In order to perform directory removal, we rely on the `vvsfs_unlink` operation implemented as detailed in the above section.
 But before performing an arbitrary unlink on the dentry matching the directory there are checks needed.
-Specifically, we need to ensure that the dentry is a directory it is empty, this is done by traversing the dentries within the directory and verifying that there are none that are not reserved.
+Specifically, we need to ensure that the dentry is a directory it is empty, this is done by traversing the dentries within the directory and verifying that it is empty (only contains reserved entries).
 Reserved implies any of the following:

  1. Is either a `.` or `..` entry (not supported on disk, so not a problem but checked regardless), in the `..` case, we also verify that the parent inode matches the inode stored in the dentry.